mdi-group/mdi-group.github.io/_pages/people.md

 Matthew is a PhD student in the group at UCL.
 His project aims to use graph neural networks to predict optical and electronic properties of semiconductors from chemical composition.
 During his master's in materials modelling (also at UCL) he studied sustainable thermoelectric materials in David Scanlon's group, before a brief stint in the corporate world confirmed his suspicions of its cold cynicism and his desire to return to the academic world.
 When he isn't stuck behind a computer, he likes cooking, attempting a spectrum of exercise modalities, and learning new languages (currently Italian and Kotlin).
 [Matthew's webpage](https://mattheww98.github.io/)

-# Irina Stanojevic
+# Mueen Taj

-Irina is a visiting PhD student from the University of Belgrade.
-Irina will be looking at modelling band alignment in metal-halide/metal-chalcogen heterojunctions.
+Mueen is a PhD student in the group at UCL.

-# Jaivin Gohil
+# Cyprien Bone

+Cyprien is a PhD student in the group at UCL.

+# Weihang Xie (David)

-Javin is a summer student from UCL.
-His project is looking at dynamic properties of polymers using machine learning interatomic potentials.
+Weihang (David) is a visiting student from the National University of Singapore.

-# Yuxin Fan

-Yuxin is a summer student from UCL.
-Yuxin is based between MDIG and the Harwell XPS facility.
-Yuxin will be developing machine learning models to analyse XPS spectra.

 # Previous Members

 * Masaki Hiratsuka (visitor from April 2023 - March 2024) - Assoicate Prof. Kogakuin University
+* Irina Stanojevic (visitor in June 2024) - PhD candidate - University of Belgrade
+* Jaivin Gohil (summer student June - Aug 2024)